OpenReferralUK/human-services/ServiceFinder/README.md

 _For linux and MacOS users:_
 `$ sudo npm install`

-_When all the packages has been downloaded, you can now build and test the Service Finder_
+_When all the packages have been downloaded, you can now build and test the Service Finder_

 ## Scripts